Advice and answers from the Seidat Team

 Shapes can be added with the shape tool.
 Shapes are a versatile way to make your presentation look alive.

-You can add different shapes to your presentation by clicking from the left toolbar the shape selector icon (square and circle).
-Currently, there are seven default shapes (circle, square, star, diamond, equilateral triangle, right triangle, and hexagon).
+• You can add different shapes to your presentation by clicking the shape selector icon (square and circle) on the left toolbar.

-• After adding a shape or multiple shapes you can edit them separately or all at once.
-You can multi-select by keeping SHIFT button pressed from the keyboard once clicking the shapes or dragging your mouse over all the shapes.
+• After adding a shape or multiple shapes, you can edit them separately or all simultaneously.
+You can multi-select by keeping the SHIFT button pressed from the keyboard once you click the shapes or by dragging your mouse over all the shapes.

 Once you have the shape or shapes selected a toolbar will appear at the top of the slide editor.